-Each rank automatically gets paid out once scoring is final. e.g. If our guaranteed payouts show 5th place overall is worth $20 per share and Tom Brady finishes with the 5th most points, then each share of Tom Brady will be paid out $20 when the event ends.
+Each player is automatically assigned their rank value once scoring is final.
+For example, if 5th place overall is worth $20, and Tom Brady finishes with the 5th most points, then every user holding Tom Brady receives $20 per share.

-Think of Contests as poker tournaments, and Markets as poker cash games.
-For Contests, all users buy-in for the same amount and receive the same number of chips.
-At the end, total chip count (your balance + your shares) relative to other users determines final prizes.
-For Markets, all transactions are cash transactions.
-If you buy x1 share @ $5 and sell that x1 share @ $10 then $10 is added to your balance and you just made $5 profit.
+Think of Contests like a poker tournament, and Markets like a poker cash game.
+For Contests, users buy-in for the same amount, and receive the same number of chips.
+At the end of the contest, your total chip count (your balance + your shares) relative to other users determines your prize amount.
+For Markets, each transaction represents real-money (dollar for dollar).
+If you buy x1 share @ $5, then we withdraw $5 from your cash balance.
+If you sell that x1 share @ $10, then we add $10 to your cash balance (and you just profited $5).

 We require manual approval for newer accounts to withdraw from the app automatically.
 Reach out to firstname.lastname@example.org to request approval.